fmichonneau/foghorn/cran-comments.md

 ## Re-submission

+### 2017-02-06 (v0.4.2, current)

+As suggested by Uwe Ligges, 2 tests (that will not be skipped on CRAN) and one functional example have been added.
+Both test for the presence of an active internet connection.
+They use functions that will fail if the data format changes.

+### 2017-01-31

+The examples are wrapped in \dontrun{} because they require an active internet connection to run.

+### 2016-01-16

 Following feedback from Kurt Hornik at the time of initial submission (end of November), I included the possibility of using the RDS files hosted by CRAN as a data source for the results, in addition of the original approach scrapping the